Am I a resident of West Virginia and required to pay taxes?

 Why was my family tax credit denied?
 Or How do I qualify for the family tax credit?

-If I am a part year resident and my wife is a full year resident, how do we file our personal income tax return?
+If I am a part year resident and my spouse is a full year resident, how do we file our personal income tax return?

 Married couples with different periods of residency must file separate state income tax returns.